Version Control

 Destinations and Version Visibility

-In the Fabric UI:
+In the Data Explorer:

 - All destinations (tables and views) are displayed as: